 5 great examples of release notes

 There are some great release notes out there.
-It's a good idea to think of some from your favorite brand or try a Google search to find some specific to your industry.
+It's a good idea to think of some from your favorite brands or try a Google search to find some specific to your industry.

 Whether announcing new keyboard shortcuts, updated color pickers, CSS changes, whatever it is your business does and is upgrading, we've collected a few top examples, inline with release notes best practices to help get you on your way.